Msdrumz/flight-delay-ml-pipeline/README.md

 - Packaged the application with a Dockerfile

 ---
-## Testing
+- ## CI/CD & Testing
+- Automated testing using GitLab CI/CD
-- Implemented unit tests using `pytest`
+- Unit tests executed with `pytest`
-- Validated pipeline execution and core functionality
+- - Validated pipeline execution and core functionality

 ## Results
 - Created a reproducible machine learning pipeline using MLflow